The Exposé

 The Exposé (formerly known as The Daily Exposé) is a British conspiracist and fake news website created in 2020 by Jonathan Allen-Walker.
 It is known for publishing COVID-19 and anti-vaccine misinformation.

 The website became known internationally after Brazilian president Jair Bolsonaro cited one of its articles in a speech falsely claiming that COVID-19 vaccines could cause AIDS, and after Chinese state media outlets republished one of its articles which falsely claimed that COVID-19 was created by Moderna.

 History

-The Exposé was created in November 2020 by Jonathan Allen-Walker, a mechanic from Scunthorpe in Lincolnshire.
+The Exposé was created in November 2020 by Jonathan Allen-Walker, a welder from Scunthorpe in Lincolnshire.
 In March 2021, Twitter suspended the site's main account, but it created several alt accounts to evade its ban.
 Following its second ban, the site relied on pairs of alt accounts to avoid losing all of its followers or the ability to tweet, and accused Twitter of censorship.
 As of July 2021, two of the site's alt accounts had approximately 14,000 and 18,000 followers respectively, with 65% of the site's referrals coming from Twitter.
 As of March 2023, the site's main account had approximately 5,600 followers.